Luk4s-O/openPKMS/derivative.md

 ---
 aliases: [differentiation, differentiate, derivatives]
 ---
-# gives us the slope of a function
+# a derivative of a function gives us another function which determines the slope of the orignal function
 ## Differentiation is linear
 For any functions $f$ and $g$ and any real numbers $a$ and $b$, the derivative of the function $h(x) = af(x) + bg(x)$ with respect to $x$ is: $h(x) = a f(x) + b g(x)$
 ## derivatives have individual rules...